mark-bradshaw/mrhorse/README.md

 ### Updating

 #### From 2.x
 Version 3.x contains breaking changes from 2.x.
-In particular, Node callback model has been abandoned in favor of `async / await`.
+In particular, the Node callback model has been abandoned in favor of `async / await`.
+This is a change in the entire Hapi ecosystem, so we are following their decision.
+This also means that you must be running at least Node 8.

 The following functions are now `async` and do not accept a callback parameter any longer: